-Pro gram Service Overview Service Level Commercial nic Tourism Development is responsible for the coordination of the Below Standard At Standard Above Standard Devel Development Town's efforts to promote Cobourg as a tourism destination through a variety of activities, including maintenance of the ExperienceCobourg.ca website, the development of print materials (annual tourism guide, map and event guide, leisure Mandatory guide), social media and print advertising and the operation of the Experience Ambassador program.
-Tourism Development is also responsible for overall planning and strategy development for tourism-related initiative and acts as the primary point of f Delivery Essential tional Unit urism contact and liaison with existing businesses on cooperative marketing, capacity building and other tourism-related initiatives.
+Prog gram Service Overview Service Level Commercial nic Tourism Development is responsible for the coordination of the Below Standard At Standard Above Standard Develo Development Organizational Unit Tourism Town's efforts to promote Cobourg as a tourism destination through a variety of activities, including maintenance of the ExperienceCobourg.ca website, the development of print materials (annual tourism guide, map and event guide, leisure Mandatory guide), social media and print advertising and the operation of the Experience Ambassador program.
+Tourism Development is also responsible for overall planning and strategy development for tourism-related initiative and acts as the primary point of Delivery Essential contact and liaison with existing businesses on cooperative marketing, capacity building and other tourism-related initiatives.
 Tourism Development also collects and analyzes data concerning visitor demographics and overall experience with the Basis of Traditional Discretionary community.
-Non-Traditional Discretionary Type of Service Service Value Performance and Benchmarking dget \$ \$ \$ \$ 263 (45) 218 Tourism is an important contributor to the economy of Cobourg.
+Non-Traditional Discretionary Type of Service Service Value Performance and I Benchmarking dget \$ 263 (45) 218 Tourism is an important contributor to the economy of Cobourg.
 Tourism-related activities support local businesses in the hospitality, entertainment and services industry, creating employment for residents and contributing to economic activity in the community.
-Successful tourism development also benefits the public sector through the increased use of municipally-owned facilities such as the marina and campground. the information for other communities, we have combined economic development, Vent tourism development for the purposes of our comparative analysis.
-With respect to cactivity in benefits 2020 fiscal year, representing an average of \$69.22 per household.
-In comparison pment, Venture 13 and ith respect to these tion support during the comparison to the dot ourism development bal taxation support for taxation support per .
-We note, however, m (Collingwood, Basis for Delivery Traditional - Tourism development is an activity that is commonly undertake by municipalities of comparable size. muni cipalities.
+Successful tourism development also benefits the public sector through the increased use of municipally-owned facilities such as the marina and campground.
+2020 fiscal year, representing an average of \$69.22 per household.
+In comparison to the Basis for Delivery Traditional - Tourism development is an activity that is commonly undertake by municipalities of comparable size.